alephnull7/php-api/README.md

 Currently, the API is located at: https://13.58.25.183/api.

-Note that I the HTTPS connection currently is using a self-signed SSL certificate.
+Note that the HTTPS connection currently is using a self-signed SSL certificate.